mistOfTime/Connectify/README.md

 # Connectify

 A modern real-time random chat platform built with Next.js and Firebase.
-Connect with strangers around the world via text or video chat.
+Connect with strangers around the world via text.

 ## 🚀 Live Features